Arjan-W/InformationRetrieval/DuckDB/DuckDB.md

 # OldDog

-The repository contains the code that accompanies the blog post [Teaching An Old Dog a new Trick](https://www.chriskamphuis.com/2019/03/06/teaching-an-old-dog-a-new-trick.html).
+This directory contains the code that accompanies the blog post, and has been changed to use DuckDB instead of MonetDB [Teaching An Old Dog a new Trick](https://www.chriskamphuis.com/2019/03/06/teaching-an-old-dog-a-new-trick.html).

 ## Preliminaries